-Same Server Migration
+"Same Server" Migration

 A typical "same server" migration might be to move from the C: drive to the D: drive due to space considerations.
 In this case, we may ignore quite a few of the checklist items since the instance has already been established on the server.
-Following are the typical instructions to complete this type of migration.
+Here are the typical instructions to complete this type of migration.

-- 1) Make sure the user community is not accessing the application - 2) Take a backup of the existing instance for insurance - 3) If scheduling is enabled and the Ad Hoc version is 9.2.40 or later and the current scheduler is the Windows Task Scheduler (all three conditions must be met), use the Management Console to set the scheduler to "Logi Scheduler" if it has been installed.
-Documentation on installing the Logi Scheduler can be found at http://devnet.logixml.com/rdPage.aspx?rdReport=Article&dnDocID=1150&rdShowModes=NL
+- 1. Make sure the user community is not accessing the application. - 2.
+Take a backup of the existing instance for insurance. - 3.
+If scheduling is enabled and the Ad Hoc version is 9.2.40 or later and the current scheduler is the Windows Task Scheduler (all three conditions must be met), use the Management Console to set the scheduler to "Logi Scheduler" if it has been installed.
+Instructions for installing the Logi Scheduler can be found in our document Management Console Installation Guide. - 4.
+Migrate the physical folder to the new location.
+Our recommendation is to use the XCOPY command to complete this step: